Castern/myfirstrepo/README.md

-The zip contains three files:
+The zip contains five files:
-**A) Query.txt
+**A) query.txt
-B) result_july24.csv
+B) unique_query.txt
-C) code.ipnyb**
+C) logistic_regression.ipnyb
+D) data_file.csv
+E) unique_data_file.csv**

-A) The **query.txt** consist of the Snowflake SQL query that retrieves The following features:
+A) The **query.txt**
+This SQL query returns the following data
+Note that it contains one to many values for respondents in terms of COMPANY_ID, ENVIRONMENT, DEVICE_TYPE and ARCHIVE_FLAG

-	      1] “RESPONDENT_ID"      - Every respondent’s unique ID
+	1] RESPONDENT_ID     		- Every respondent’s unique ID
-        2] “COMPLETE_AVGERAGE" 	- The average duration of events that have been marked Complete 3] ”COMPLETE_MEDIAN”  	- The median duration of events that have been marked Complete 4] "QCF_AVERAGE”    	- The average duration of events that have been marked as Quality Check Fails 5] “QCF_MEDIAN"  	- The median duration of events that have been marked as Quality Check Fails 6] “EVENT_COUNT” 	- The total number of distinct events for a respondent 7] “PERCENTILE10” 	- The 10th percentile of duration of the survey 8] “PERCENTILE20” 	- The 20th percentile of duration of the survey 9] “PERCENTILE30” 	- The 30th percentile of duration of the survey 10] “PERCENTILE40” 	- The 40th percentile of duration of the survey 11] “PERCENTILE50” 	- The 50th percentile of duration of the survey 12] “PERCENTILE60” 	- The 60th percentile of duration of the survey 13] “PERCENTILE70” 	- The 70th percentile of duration of the survey 14] “PERCENTILE80” 	- The 80th percentile of duration of the survey 15] “PERCENTILE90” 	- The 90th percentile of duration of the survey
-        16] “TOTAL_SESSIONS” 	- The total count of sessions for all surveys taken by a respondent 17] “TOTAL_INTERVIEWS” 	- The total surveys taken by a respondent 18] “COMPLETE_COUNT” 	- The count of events marked as complete for a respondent 19] “QCF_COUNT” 	- The count of events that failed the quality checks for a respondent 20] “SCREENOUT_COUNT” 	- The count of events that are marked as screen out for a respondent 21] ”IS_QUARANTINED" 	- The respondents flagged as Quarantined or not Quarantined.
+        2] AVG_DURATION_FOR_COMPLETES 	- The average duration of events that have been marked Complete 3] MEDIAN_DURATION_FOR_COMPLETES- The median duration of events that have been marked Complete 4] AVG_DURATION_FOR_QCFS   	- The average duration of events that have been marked as Quality Check Fails 5] MEDIAN_DURATION_FOR_QCFS  	- The median duration of events that have been marked as Quality Check Fails 6] DISTINCT_EVENT_COUNT 	- The total number of distinct events for a respondent 7] 10TH_PERCENTILE_DURATION	- The 10th percentile of duration of the survey 8] 20TH_PERCENTILE_DURATION 	- The 20th percentile of duration of the survey 9] 30TH_PERCENTILE_DURATION	- The 30th percentile of duration of the survey 10] 40TH_PERCENTILE_DURATION	- The 40th percentile of duration of the survey 11] 50TH_PERCENTILE_DURATION	- The 50th percentile of duration of the survey 12] 60TH_PERCENTILE_DURATION	- The 60th percentile of duration of the survey 13] 70TH_PERCENTILE_DURATION 	- The 70th percentile of duration of the survey 14] 80TH_PERCENTILE_DURATION	- The 80th percentile of duration of the survey 15] 90TH_PERCENTILE_DURATION 	- The 90th percentile of duration of the survey 16] TOTAL_SESSION_COUNT 	- The total count of sessions for all surveys taken by a respondent 17] TOTAL_INTERVIEW_COUNT 	- The total surveys taken by a respondent 18] ALL_COMPLETE_COUNTS		- The count of events marked as complete for a respondent 19] ALL_QCF_COUNTS		- The count of events that failed the quality checks for a respondent 20] ALL_SCREENOUT_COUNT		- The count of events that are marked as screen out for a respondent 21] EMAIL_ADDRESS		- The email address of the respondent 22] FIRST_NAME			- The first name of the respondent 23] LAST_NAME			- The last name of the respondent
+	24] DOMAIN_NAME			- The domain of the respondent
+	25] PANEL_ID			-
+	26] BRAND_ID			- The brand code the respondent is affiliated to 27] GENDER			- The gender of the respondent
+	28] AGE				- The age of the respondent
+	29] COUNTRY_CODE		- The country code for the respondent
+	30] IS_BAD_EMAIL		- Whether the email is flagged as bad 31] IS_RESTING			-
+	32] IS_SEED			-
+	33] IS_VERIFIED			- Whether the email is flagged as verified 34] IS_GHOST			-
+	35] IS_ACTIVE			- Whether the email is flagged as active 36] COMPANY_ID			- The code of the company affiliated with the respondent 37] DEVICE_TYPE			- The type of device used by the respondent 38] ENVIRONMENT			- The browser used by the respondent 39] ARCHIVE_FLAG		- Whether the respondent was archived 40] IS_QUARANTINED		- Whether the respondent was quarantined

-	The above features have been acquired as a result of querying three tables:
+	The above features have been acquired as a result of querying the following tables:
+	A] ERI_STG.PUBLIC.NOVA_RESPONDENT
-	1] ERI_STG.PUBLIC.NOVA_RESPONDENT	- RESPONDENT ID, IS_QUARANTINED
+		- RESPONDENT ID, IS_QUARANTINED,
-	2] ERI_STG.PUBLIC.STS_QP_SURVEY_TRANS and
+	B] ERI_STG.PUBLIC.STS_QP_SURVEY_TRANS and
+	C] ERI_STG.PUBLIC.STS_QM_EVENTS.
-	3] ERI_STG.PUBLIC.STS_QM_EVENTS. 	- These two tables were queried to get aggregate values like - COMPLETE_AVERAGE,
-						  COMPLETE_MEDIAN, QCF_AVERAGE, QCF_MEDIAN, COMPLETE_COUNT, QCF_COUNT, SCREENOUT_COUNT AND PERCENTILES
+		- These two tables were queried to get aggregate values like - COMPLETE_AVERAGE, COMPLETE_MEDIAN, QCF_AVERAGE, 			QCF_MEDIAN, COMPLETE_COUNT, QCF_COUNT, SCREENOUT_COUNT AND PERCENTILES
-	4] ERI_STG.PUBLIC.RESPONDENT_SESSION    - TOTAL_SESSIONS
+	D] ERI_STG.PUBLIC.RESPONDENT_SESSION    - TOTAL_SESSIONS

-**B) result_july24.csv**
+**B) unique_query.txt**
-The features reurned by the above query are stored in this csv.
-You may re-run the query to get updated results to date and store in a new file.
+Unlike the previous query in order to have one-to-one values, This SQL Query returns the above data but 36, 37, 38 and 39 and in addition to that returns the count of the count of COMPANY_ID, ENVIRONMENT, DEVICE_TYPE and ARCHIVE_FLAG is recorded in this query for each respondent along with the most frequent occurrence of COMPANY_ID, ENVIRONMENT and DEVICE_TYPE per respondent.

-**C) code.ipnyb**
+**C) data_file.csv**
+This CSV contains the data returned by **A) query.txt**

+**D) unique_data_file.csv**
+This CSV contains the data returned by **B) unique_query.txt**

+**E) logistic_regression.ipnyb**

 - This is a jupyter notebook that contains the python code for logistic regression.
 - In order to view the data in a tabular format, the pandas library is used.